 Michael Purdy assumed the role of Executive Vice President for Research on February 1, 2011.
 Reporting directly to President Bollinger, Mike has overall responsibility for the University's research enterprise.
-He works closely with Provost Claude Steele and other University leaders on research strategy, and they share the goal of fostering an environment that attracts the brightest and most creative faculty and students to pursue questions that will elucidate and improve our world.
+He works closely with Provost John Coatsworth and other University leaders on research strategy, and they share the goal of fostering an environment that attracts the brightest and most creative faculty and students to pursue questions that will elucidate and improve our world.
 His office also establishes and administers the policies that govern the conduct of research and oversees the management of its research programs.
 It also assists investigators seeking external funding, promotes interdisciplinary research and awards seed money for early stage investigations.

 He received his Ph.
 D. degree from the University of Cambridge in the UK in Marine Geophysics in 1974 and joined Woods Hole Oceanographic Institution (WHOI) in Massachusetts as a Post Doctoral Scholar.
 Over the next 20 years he built a successful research group specializing in observational ocean bottom seismology, studying the structure and dynamics of the earth's crust beneath the ocean.
 In 1991 he became Chairman of the Department of Geology and Geophysics (G&G) at WHOI, one of the world's leading Marine G&G Departments, and spent four years gaining experience in both national and international marine science planning and administration.
 He is author or co-author of more than 60 research articles in peer reviewed journals, more than 20 other reports and articles, and more than 100 published conference abstracts.